-- establishing strong relationships with prison and Links Centre staff and becoming well known within the prison helps maximise the number of people who engage with the service - more bespoke support (i.e. grants, funds) to address arrears for prisoners could reduce the proportion who feel their only choice is to terminate a tenancy, inevitably leading to homelessness on release - length of sentence (and lack of other justice disposals i.e. tags, home detention curfews) is one of the main barriers to preventing homelessness, which often leads to further offending when: crisis where housing based violence which: social rented
+- establishing strong relationships with prison and Links Centre staff and becoming well known within the prison helps maximise the number of people who engage with the service - more bespoke support (i.e. grants, funds) to address arrears for prisoners could reduce the proportion who feel their only choice is to terminate a tenancy, inevitably leading to homelessness on release - length of sentence (and lack of other justice disposals i.e. tags, home detention curfews) is one of the main barriers to preventing homelessness, which often leads to further offending where housing who: people experiencing domestic abuse, youth violence, homophobic hate crime or 'honour'based violence which: social rented what: information, advice & advocacy / onward referral housing supply, options & allocations